Korean Declaration of Independence

-This was the beginning of the March First Movement, which was violently suppressed by Japanese authorities, as well as the cornerstone of the establishment of the Korean Provisional Government one month later.
-Nearly thirty years later, Korea's true independence came after the surrender of the Empire of Japan at the end of World War II.
+This event marked the beginning of the March First Movement, which was violently suppressed by Japanese authorities, and served as the cornerstone for the establishment of the Korean Provisional Government one month later.
+True independence was achieved nearly thirty years later, following the surrender of the Empire of Japan at the end of World War II.

 Drafting and development

-The development of a Korean Declaration of Independence started after the heads of the Christian and Cheondogyo independence movements combined their efforts for Korean Independence out of solidarity that it was something that concerned the entire Korean race.
-Initially, the Christian leaders elected to write a petition of two or three hundred influential persons to send to the Japanese government as they felt that the Korean people may not view them as qualified individuals to declare independence.
-However, when the movements were combined, it was decided both a petition and Declaration of Independence would be developed to help portray a stronger expression of their desire for self-determination, an idea from the Paris Peace Conference that played a role in the declarations content.
+The development of the declaration began when the leadership of the Christian and Cheondogyo independence movements combined their efforts out of solidarity, viewing national independence as an issue concerning the entire Korean population.
+Initially, Christian leaders preferred to draft a petition signed by two or three hundred influential individuals to send to the Japanese government, feeling that the general public might not view them as qualified to unilaterally declare independence.
+However, after joining forces with Cheondogyo leaders, the groups decided to draft both a petition and a formal Declaration of Independence.
+This approach aimed to present a stronger expression of their desire for self-determination, an concept originating from the Paris Peace Conference that significantly influenced the document's content.